D-Jeffrey/Embroidery-File-Organize/README.md

 Once it is setup with a shortcut you can simply download your patterns from online stores and then double-click the shortcut to copy the **right patterns** into yuor collection location and leave the instructions on your computer for reference later.

 ## Getting started
 This is a self contained single powershell script.
 It can be run by right clicking after downloading and select Run with PowerShell.
 Windows may prompt if you want to allow running of powershell.
 You may also have to `unblock` the downloaded file (`Right-click` properties of the file and at the bottom check the `unblock`.
-Once you have copy the script into a location you will keep referencing (and unblocked), then you can run the script with -setup
+Once you have copy the script into a location (suggested `c:\ProgramData\EmbroideryOrganize`)  (and unblocked), then you can run the script with -setup

 ```
     powershell .\EmbroideryCollection-Cleanup.ps1 -setup

     powershell .\EmbroideryCollection-Cleanup.ps1
 ```
-One you have run it once, it will create a EmbroideryCollection.CFG file in the same directory as the script, which you can edit to adjust the settings (and/or you can use command line parameters to change the settings).
+Once you have run it once, it will create a EmbroideryCollection.CFG file in the same directory as the script, which you can edit to adjust the settings (and/or you can use command line parameters to change the settings).
+It will also a file `EmbroideryCollection.Log` for any of it's actions

 ## WIP All these have changed - Parameters
-- `-Setup`    Create the directories required, and create a shortcut on the Desktop Icon linked to this Powershell script.
+- `-Setup`    Interactive setup of parameters, create the directories required, and create a shortcut on the Desktop Icon linked to this Powershell script.
-- `-includeEmbFilesWithInstruction` ◊ Put a copy of the Embrodery in with the instructions in addition to putting them into the MySewnet™ cloud folders.
-Not recommended
+- `-EmbroidDir documents\Embroidery` The local cache of embroidery files and instructions.
 - `-CleanCollection` or `-CleanCollectionIgnoreDir`  Clean out non embroidery files from the MySewnet™ cloud directory since it is limits on the amount of space you have to work with.
 IgnoreDir will look for duplicates reguardless if there they are in different directory structure.
 The files are deleted to the **recycle bin** so they can be restored. (use `-HardDelete` to delete without recycle)
 - `-DownloadDaysOld 7` ▫  determine how old of zip files to look for (in days)
 - `-KeepAllTypes` ◊ Keep all of the preferred types of pattern files (rather than only the top preferred)